sjmarshy/blog/src/pages/2018-05-06-motivating-myself-to-write/index.md

     - "#writing"
 ---

-I really enjoy the process of writing, and it's fantastic for coming up with new ideas.
-The problem is that it's dead easy to get distracted by everything else - unfortunately, things like writing and drawing are at a tangent to my every day life if I just let everything sort itself out.
-At the end of the day, letting what I spend my time doing just shake out by itself doesn't work.
+I really enjoy the process of writing.
+It's nice to externalise my thoughts, it's slowly making me better at explaining things and it's fantastic for coming up with new ideas.
+The problem is that it's dead easy to get distracted by everything else.
+Unfortunately things like writing and drawing stop happening if I just let everything sort itself out.
+Letting my time 'just happen' does not work.

-Having said that, this is the longest I've kept a blog up, and I've been writing way more in general recently.
-The question that comes out of that, then, is how have I been making it work?
+Having said that, this is the longest I've kept a blogging habit going, and I've been writing way more in general recently.
+I've found a system that works well for me, and I'm going to try and examine why it works.

-As usual with these things, this answer is very personal so I don't know if any of this would work for anyone else.
-But, regardless - I'll set it out as much as I understand it.

-I think step one with it is that I [started small](http://blog.andymatuschak.org/post/169043084412/successful-habits-through-smoothly-ratcheting), and have been moving forward in [small steps](https://blog.sjm.computer/201803011843).
-I've found that starting too big is frequently in lists [of common mistakes](https://blog.beeminder.com/tao2/).
-It seems obvious, but there's definitely a reason it ends up in one of these lists.
-It's so easy to try and 'just go for it' when you're at the height of your own insistance that you want to do something new.
+Step one was [starting small](http://blog.andymatuschak.org/post/169043084412/successful-habits-through-smoothly-ratcheting), and only moving forward in [small steps](https://blog.sjm.computer/201803011843).
+Starting too big is frequently in lists [of common mistakes](https://blog.beeminder.com/tao2/), but it's so easy to do.
+If you're "in the zone" while you're making up a goal, it's easy to think you can handle it.

-The fact of the matter is I don't *need* to write a lot, I just need to write at all.
-If it's important that you write huge volumes, then it might not work - but then again, a little bit but more often might be enough.
-I've talked about [incremental improvement](https://blog.sjm.computer/201804071643) before, and this is an extension of that idea
+I don't *need* to write a lot, I just need to write.
+If it's important that you write huge volumes, then it might not work - but then again, writing little and often will build up very quickly.
+I've talked about [incremental improvement](https://blog.sjm.computer/201804071643) before, and this is more of the same.

-I've been tracking this writing habit using [beeminder](https://www.beeminder.com), which is just the sort of thing that beeminder is for.
+I've been tracking all this using [beeminder](https://www.beeminder.com), and goals like this are spot on what beeminder is for.
 It's 'a tool for tracking and encouraging certain behaviours - and punishing not performing the behaviours'.
-This is 'giving your goal teeth' - for me the idea of it costing me isn't the biggest motivation, but it kind of provides a baseline 'oh, go on then' push that actually helps loads.
+If you don't do what you say you will, it will take your money, but it also has graphs and a list of the goals that need action.
+For me, the idea of it costing me money isn't the biggest motivation, but it kind of provides a baseline 'oh, go on then' push that actually helps loads.
+This is where it's important that I didn't start too big.
+If it was too hard to get started, I'd have given right up.

-One of the more hugely helpful things that beeminder does for me is *reminding me that my goal exists*.
-These intents are made by long-term me, and almost always forgotten by short-term me.
-It's nice to get a reminder that a goal exists as it aproaches the top my list.
+A hugely helpful thing that makes beeminder work for me is how it *reminds me that my goal exists*.
+Goals come from long-term thinking me, and are almost always forgotten by short-term me, who is around way more often.
+It's nice to get a reminder that a goal exists as it needs action.
 I think this is my favourite part, especially for longer-running or more infrequent goals.
-I'm a forgetful sort of person.
+I'm a forgetful sort of person, so I have to work around my own forgetfulness.

-Essentially, all this is to say that I [have a system](https://jamesclear.com/goals-systems?__s=uubdhytai572sfiaxyzw).
-I always end up saying that [rigid systems fail](http://calnewport.com/blog/2013/01/13/write-every-day-is-bad-advice-hacking-the-psychology-of-big-projects/) - but it's true!
-You really do need 'a strategy that bends and not breaks'.
-I build up my ideas [bit by bit over time](https://zettelkasten.de/posts/manage-writing-ideas/).
-It works for me, and at the end of the day - it's all about whatever works!
+So pretty much, I [have a system](https://jamesclear.com/goals-systems?__s=uubdhytai572sfiaxyzw).
+I always end up saying that [rigid goals fail](http://calnewport.com/blog/2013/01/13/write-every-day-is-bad-advice-hacking-the-psychology-of-big-projects/) - but I think that's because it's true!
+You really do need something nice and flexible.
+I build up my writing [bit by bit over time](https://zettelkasten.de/posts/manage-writing-ideas/), and publish when I'm ready.
+It works for me, and I'm a big believer in whatever works.